Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US008/02.analysis/Readme.md

-# US 006 - To create a Task
+# US 008 - To see the announcment requests and select a request in order to than publish an announcment

 ## 2. Analysis